 First things first: Get some good blog posts (at least 5 [Why 5?]) on your site.

 But before you do, read on.

 Find a topic you’re passionate about.
 It doesn’t have to be exactly what your website is about – make it some derivation.
 For example, if your site is about homeland security, you could write about security, weapons, technological advancements in the field, home security, foreign policy… you get the idea.

 Content over 1000 words.
 Tests indicate that the longer, more in-depth content ranks better on search engines than shorter posts.
 They do better with social circles, and they tend to be linked more frequently.

 Relate Relevant Content – use your spreadsheets to see what posts in your field are being discussed most frequently, then use that information to draft content and research on your own.

 Use graphics and examples when possible.
 It’s important to include at least one attributable image to your blog post as it breaks up the flow of the words and looks better on the page (not as intimidating).
 Examples prove your point with specifics.

 Create a catchy headline.
 Many posts have been written about how important it is to use keywords in your headline and to assure that it grabs your reader’s attention.

 Now that you’ve got some blog posts under your belt, it’s time to promote them.
 It’s not enough to just have social media outlets.
 As you may know, it’s hard to grow your readership.
-Not everyone will care about children’s eBooks, but many people care about parenting, technology, and what their children are reading and how to entertain/educate them.
+Not everyone will care about children’s eBooks, but many people care about parenting, technology, what their children are reading, and how to entertain/educate them.
 You can use these categories to start a list of potential network connections.